jfederico/recordrtc-rails_annotations/README.md

 ### TO-DO
 * Check to see if newer version of React is behind the bug listed above (EDIT: IT IS)
   * If so, implement newer React code to fix the problem
-* Find way to size DataTables columns more reasonably
 * Rename and organize controllers and routes
 * Ask Jesus whether it's OK to use lis_full_name from LTI parameters
 * Find error in IMS-LTI 2.1.2 gem
-* Standardize by either using only pure JS or only jQuery
+* Standardize use or not of parentheses in CoffeeScript files
 * Separate recordings per user (ask Jesus how to use LTI data to separate user object ownership).
 Also separate recordrtc controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
 Neither can access each others' edit or show pages)
 * Examine security of certain routes opened up by js-routes
 * OPTIONAL: Add video thumbnails to home page